Lend your support to one or more of these areas:

 Ian Malkin Internship Scholarship

-This scholarship was established with a generous gift from Professor Ian Malkin, who in 2016 celebrates his 30th year of teaching at Melbourne Law School.
+This scholarship was established with a generous gift from Professor Ian Malkin, who in 2016 celebrated his 30th year of teaching at Melbourne Law School.
 By giving to the Ian Malkin Internship Scholarship, you help support students who are undertaking internships with not-for-profit or government organisations.

 Norman M O'Bryan Scholarship